 The marble foot is only one of numerous Egyptian decorations found in or around the temple complex.
 The statue of a baboon or “(ma)cacco,” is presumed to be the name giver of the church where it stands today, Santo Stefano del Cacco and of all the small obelisks known to have come from this temple-complex, only two survived: one on Bernini’s elephant in Piazza della Minerva and the other in front of the Pantheon.

-If you want to get an impression of what the statue of Isis might have looked like go to the Capitoline museum and inside I´ll find Isis.
+To get an impression of what the statue of Isis might have looked like go to the Capitoline museum and try to find Isis.
 The goddess wears a tunic with long sleeves and a mantle that covers the head and ends crossed between her breasts, forming the so-called “knot of Isis”.
-In her right hand she has the sistrum a typical instrument of the religion.
+In her right hand she has the sistrum, a typical instrument of the religion.